xmidt-org/bascule/README.md

 caches it, and will get a new JWT at a configurable time before the current JWT expires.

-TODO: Add a static Bearer token, similar to the Basic one.

 ## Validating Authorization

 Validation of Tokens happens once an authorization value has been parsed into